 Entrance Examination Guidance

 The English paper involves the close reading of a passage of literary prose.
-Candidates are asked to answer up to twelve questions on the passage.
+Candidates are asked to answer up to ten questions on the passage.
 Some will involve the extraction of information, some will ask for comment on the meaning and effect of individual words and phrases.
-We are particularly interested in evidence of careful inference and sensitivity to linguistic effects.
+Although there are no specific marks for technical accuracy, we are always keen to see correct spelling and punctuation.
+We are particularly interested in signs of genuine enjoyment and engagement, together with careful inference and sensitivity to linguistic effects.
 Some of the questions will be extended imaginative writing tasks based on the passage.
 There is no separate creative writing section.
-Although there are no specific marks for technical accuracy, we are always keen to see correct spelling and punctuation.
+Though we like to see evidence of a wide vocabulary, there is no need to learn and use unusual or obscure words.

 The mathematics paper comprises of a mixture of questions which are designed to identify potential.
-The paper has three 25 minute sections.
+The paper has three sections.
 The first section will feature questions that are fairly straight-forward ‘sums’, designed to establish fundamental arithmetic concepts are in place.
-The second section will cover questions which are more problem-solving in style and the third section may have multi-part questions; some of these questions may be based on material the girls have never seen before.
+The second section will cover questions which are more problem-solving in style and the third section may have multi-part questions; these questions will be based on material the girls may never have seen before.

-The questions will cover a range of topics all of which are part of the National Curriculum up to KS2.
+The questions will be based upon a range of topics all of which are part of the National Curriculum up to KS2.
 We are not just testing techniques, but also looking for insight.

 It is very important for candidates to show their working out.
 A wrong answer cannot be given any credit if it is not supported by working.
 The questions are designed to be interesting and sometimes amusing, and we hope the girls find sitting the paper an enjoyable experience.